 We set off along the headland and began the regular occurrence of meeting folks from every corner of the globe.
 The weather was perfect and the trek began with an aura of happiness.
 We ascended north along the coast to St. Bees lighthouse.
 Stonkinly good fun as we got a groove and a pace.

 We left the lighthouse and walked the country lanes and paths easing us through two little towns that were adhering to Sunday’s closed policy.
 Who cares, what’s 17.5 miles up hill and over dale with no water or snacks.
 Not even a pub with a friendly face.
-Pain began to set in soon after..
-Straight up over the fells.
+The pain began to set in soon after..
+Straight up &over the fells.
 Pulses racing and muscles trembling our course was set for 8 hours on the path.

 Everyone stopped to give us their well intentioned advise.
 We regularly used that advice as it goes.
 The Fitbit showed us just over 40000 steps were taken by the end of the day and over 10000 calories burned.
 Now if we could have combined that with happy feet and zero muscle strain I would find a way to bottle that.

 The ups were hard but the downs were a real challenge.
-There have been two deaths on coast to coast this week.
+There have been two deaths on the coast to coast this week.
 One fall from a cliff and one massive heart attack.
-When we arrived in Enerdale Bridge all sweaty and tired we dropped our packs and took position in the back garden of the Fox & Hounds.
+When we arrived in Ennerdale Bridge all sweaty and tired we dropped our packs and took up position in the back garden of the Fox & Hounds.

 The room is quaint and dinner was top notch.
-I did feel sorry for chef as he was also on the front desk and showed us to our room.
+I did feel sorry for the chef as he was also at the front desk and showed us to our room.
 I would recommend anyone craving the real pub experience to stay here when nearby.

 Well, all my body parts throb and Dale is sleeping.
 Tomorrow is said to be quite challenging.
 What could go wrong???